tilhan1/tilhan.com/_pages/about.md

 title: About
 permalink: /about
 comments: false
-# image: assets/images/screenshot.jpg
+# image: assets/images/profile.png
-imageshadow: true
+imageshadow: false
 ---
 ## English
 Hi, my name is Bahadır Doğru.
 I was born in 1992 in Istanbul.
 I studied highschool at Çınar Collage and then Marmara University Business Administration in german language.